Top “Pragelato” and shorts “Combin” available at the MOOV360 shop

 -

-It allows you to maximize cardiovascular benefits by strengthening the heart muscles – increasing systolic flow maximized around 60% of max HR (Starling's Law).
+It allows you to maximize cardiovascular benefits by strengthening the heart muscles – enhancing stroke output maximized around 60% of max HR (Starling's Law).

 -